hgamboa/nova-adv-inst/LR2-vis-server.md

 sudo jupyter notebook --config=.jupyter/jupyter_notebook_config.py --allow-root
 ```

-Then open a browser in your computer and write the IP address of your raspberry pi.
+Then open a browser in your computer and write the IP address of your VM.

-## Goal 2 - Launch the bokeh-server
+## Goal 4 - Launch the bokeh-server

 Perform some examples using Bokeh ploting commands.